 The classical theory of the DPO approach introduces an equivalence among transformation sequences which relates those sequences that differ only in the order in which independent transformation steps are performed leading to the notion of switch equivalence.
-Given a transformation sequence d without NACs, then switch equivalence provides the full set of all possible linearisations of the transformation steps of d (Baldan et al. 2006; Baldan et al. 1999).
-As we will show in this section, there are transformation sequences with NACs, for which some linerisations cannot be obtained via the notion of switch equivalence with NACs.
-For this reason, we introduce the more general notion of permutation equivalence and show that this notion generates the full set of all (NAC-consistent) linearisations for systems with NACs.
+Given a transformation sequence d without NACs, then switch equivalence provides the full set of all possible linearisations of the transformation steps of d (Baldan et al.2006; Baldan et al.1999).
+As we will show in this section, there are transformation sequences with NACs, for which some linearisations cannot be obtained via the notion of switch equivalence with NACs.
+In our example, we present a transformation sequence d consisting of two subsequences that are independent, but each pair of single consecutive steps in d is sequentially dependent.
+This effect is caused by the involved NACs.
+For this reason, we introduce the more general notion of permutation equivalence.
+By definition, permutation equivalence is obtained from the standard switch equivalence without NACs by restriction to the NAC-consistent transformation sequences only.
+Using the completeness result for transformation sequences without NACs mentioned above, this means that permutation equivalence generates the full set of all NAC-consistent linearisations for systems with NACs.